dapplets/dapplet-docs/docs/publishing.md

 :::

-4. The server and module have been added for deployment.
-Click **Deploy**
+4. The module was connected to the extension.
+Currently in the settings you can select one of two registries for work and deployment - `v3.registry.dapplet-base.eth` and `test.v3.registry.dapplet-base.eth`.
+If the module works as you expect, you can return to deployment.
+Now open the Developer tab and click on Deploy.

 :::tip

-Now in the settings you can select one of two registries for work and deployment - `v3.registry.dapplet-base.eth` and `test.v3.registry.dapplet-base.eth`.

 Choose a `test.v3.registry.dapplet-base.eth` registry for trial deployment of new applications or for testing new features.